ZcashFoundation/zcash-grant-system/frontend/README.md

 # ZF Grants Frontend

-This is the front-end component of ZCash Grant System.
+This is the front-end component of Zcash Grant System.

 ## Setup